The Greedy Hand: How Taxes Drive Americans Crazy and What to Do about It by Amity Shlaes

 · Person B: Rich person with terrible tax advisers, does not care how much he pays, and no income is capital gains.
 Result: Tax cut from 33-39.6 percent to 20-25 percent in all federal taxes, plus same six to seven percent paid in state and local taxes.

 · Persons C and D: Parent who inherits $10 million business, then business increases in value to $5 billion.
-Parent leaves business to child who never worked a day in her life, who spends $5 billion on the world’s biggest party and bank rolling terrorists.
+Parent leaves business to child who never worked a day in her life, who spends $5 billion on the world’s biggest party and bank rolling terrorism.
 Result: Federal tax cut (estate taxes) from 55 percent to zero percent.
 Child pays six to seven percent in state taxes.
 The 4.99 billion dollar capital gains increase in business value does not get taxed by the federal government.

 · Person E: Non-rich young working class person.
 Result: Pays 25 percent in all federal taxes (payroll taxes for current retirees plus federal income taxes would put him at the constitutional amendment limit), pays three to eight percent in new, unguaranteed retirement program, pays eight to 14 percent in state and local taxes (lower income individuals pay a higher percentage of their incomes in state and local taxes because they spend a higher percentage of their incomes on items subject to sales, property and other taxes).
 In short, say goodbye to a total of 36 to 47 percent of income.